mattismoel/lectigo/README.md

 # Lectio scraper

 This project is a web scraper for the Danish gymnasium site Lectio.
-With this you are able to extract the schedule from the main site, and have it sync with your Google Calendar.
+With this, you are able to extract the schedule from the main site and have it sync with your Google Calendar.

 # How to use